No Class Action

 This provision primarily refers to the case where another proceeding is pending between the same parties.
 However, it can also be relevant if many individual claims of the same kind are pending.
 In these cases, too, the court may, if it appears necessary with regard to procedural efficiency, interrupt a proceeding until another proceeding has been decided.

 The interruption in these cases is at the discretion of the court.
 In its decision, the court has to consider that the interruption should lead to an improvement in procedural efficiency (Regional Court Vienna 44 R 24/10w).
-The desire to reach decisions consistent with each other does not alone justify an interruption (Higher Regional Court Vienna 1 R 73/09a).
+The desire to reach decisions that are consistent with each other does not alone justify an interruption (Higher Regional Court Vienna 1 R 73/09a).

 An interruption can therefore be envisaged if the other proceedings are likely to be terminated in the near future and extensive and costly hearings of evidence can be avoided in the interrupted proceedings.